Umbilical Hernia in Children

 Umbilical hernias usually do not cause any pain.
 It may disappear when your child is relaxed and lying flat.

-- A bulge or swelling in the area of his navel
+- A bulge or swelling in the area of your child's navel

-- A bulge that gets bigger when he cries, coughs, strains to have a bowel movement, or sits up
+- A bulge that gets bigger when your child cries, coughs, strains to have a bowel movement, or sits up

 - Irritability or poor feeding